sleeyax/sleeyax/README.md

 ## 💻 Projects and Companies

 ### Present
+- [Stremio](https://www.stremio.com/) media player & content aggregator
+  - Building a fresh mobile app for Android and iOS in Kotlin!

+### Past
 - [Flow NFT marketplace](https://twitter.com/flowdotso) (formerly known as infinity.xyz) marketplace to purchase and sell digital assets on the blockchain

-### Past
 - [Cybersole](https://twitter.com/CyberSole) AIO (All In One) web automation software to automatically purchase online items (shoes, clothing, collectibles)
   - Wrote and maintained site modules
   - Reverse engineered all kinds of antibot and WAFs - including mobile versions